 I decided it really didn't matter- they were family to me, whether we were related by blood or not.
 And when I got married, Auntie Sue and Uncle Garry were two, of my entire guest list of eighteen, travelling fifteen hours to attend my wedding.
 My Uncle Gary gave the Toast to the Bride.

-Back when I was a kid, on many of our families’ camping trips you would always find Uncle Garry and I out picking Saskatoon berries while the others slept (Read more about that here).
+Back when I was a kid, on many of our families’ camping trips you would always find Uncle Garry and I out picking Saskatoon berries while the others slept (Read more about those Saskatoon Berry picking adventures here).
 Saskatoon picking was simply a part of prairie life.

 If you are not familiar with this little gem of a berry, then you may know it by its alias “Juneberry”.
 A native to Canadian Western provinces, as well as other parts of North America, the Saskatoon berry ripens in late July/early August.
 A purply-blue berry, it is actually cousin to the apple, although it looks more like a blueberry (with a nuttier flavour.)